-The District believes it is in compliance with the provisions of TABOR.
+The District's management believes it is in compliance with the provisions of TABOR.
 However, TABOR is complex and subject to interpretation.
-Many of its provisions will require judicial interpretation.
+Many of the provisions, including the interpretation of how to calculate Fiscal Year Spending limits and qualifications as an Enterprise will require judicial interpretation.

-8. Commitments and Contingencies
+9. Commitments and Contingencies

-The District leases an office in Estes Park, Colorado which expires December 31, 2020.
-Rent expense under the operating lease totaled \$75,000 for the year ended December 31, 2019.
-The future minimum lease payments are: 2020 - \$75,000.
+The District leases an office in Estes Park, Colorado which expires in March 2022.
+Rent expense and utilities under the operating lease totaled \$63,596 for the year ended December 31, 2020.
+The future minimum lease payments are \$26,400 for 2021.